bonobonet/bonobonet.github.io/docs/daemon.md

 ### Unchanging parameters

-The following needs to be set as is:

 The following settings should be set as is.
 They control the modes a user will have set in certain scenarios, what modes a channel will have when created also which channel operators (such as you) should join to.

-> **TODO**: Rany I suppose these should be in the common config actually?

 ```
 /* Modes and oper auto-join */